gsamokovarov/jump/README.md

 ## Installation

-Jump comes in packages for the following platforms.

 | Platform | Command |
 | --- | --- |
 | macOS | `brew install jump` or `port install jump` |